marpaia/babou/README.md

 ## Maintanance status

 Beware that this is pretty new technology.
 I wrote this as a weekend project because it was something that I really wanted.
-I think it works well, but there are many ways in which it can be improved.
+I think it works well and I'm actively using and developing it, but there are many ways in which it can be improved.
 I keep track of features that I want too add via GitHub issues.
 Check them out if you're interested in what's coming next!

 ## Motivation